Ghislain1/fopt-app/README.md

 # Howtos
 ##  Coding
+1. fopt-app should be used as workspace
-1. Fork projects
+2. Fork projects
-2. Clone the project
+3. Clone the project
-3. Pull resquest
+4. Pull resquest
-4. Discussions
+5. Discussions

 ## FOPT-Buch  Abschnitte